Buerkert/ValveInsight/README.md

 ## Additional Resources

-More information is available on our [Valve Insight landing page](https://www.buerkert.de/de/landingpage/zuverlaessige-analysegeraete-durch-diagnose-mit-valveinsight).
+More information is available on our [ValveInsight landing page](https://www.buerkert.de/de/landingpage/zuverlaessige-analysegeraete-durch-diagnose-mit-valveinsight).
+Register to download a whitepaper with technical details.

 ## License